jemmy512/book-notes/linux/linux-mem.md

             /* Record the original scan target for proportional adjustments later */ memcpy(targets, nr, sizeof(nr));

-            /* Global reclaiming within direct reclaim at DEF_PRIORITY is a normal
-            * event that can occur when there is little memory pressure e.g.
-            * multiple streaming readers/writers.
-Hence, we do not abort scanning
-            * when the requested number of pages are reclaimed when scanning at
-            * DEF_PRIORITY on the assumption that the fact we are direct
-            * reclaiming implies that kswapd is not keeping up and it is best to
-            * do a batch of work at once.
-For memcg reclaim one check is made to
-            * abort proportional reclaim if either the file or anon lru has already
-            * dropped to zero at the first pass. */ proportional_reclaim = (!cgroup_reclaim(sc) && !current_is_kswapd() &&
+            proportional_reclaim = (!cgroup_reclaim(sc) && !current_is_kswapd() &&
                         sc->priority == DEF_PRIORITY);